 Gears Required for Climbing Mount Everest

 There are many brands of crampons but remember that ice climbing differs from glacier crampons.
-Crampons are the traction device that is attached to footwear to improve mobility on snow and Ice during climbing.
+Crampons are traction device that is attached to footwear to improve mobility on snow and Ice during climbing.
 Crampons are also used while traveling on snow and ice, crossing glaciers, snowfields, and icefields.

 The Himalayan ranger is much colder than you think.
 So you will need multi-layer clothing for climbing Mount Everest as the temperature changes dramatically.
-Carry a light-weight down jacket all the time, wear water-resistant gloves, good pairs of down mittens higher up.
+Carry a light-weight down jacket all the time, wear water-resistant gloves, and good pairs of down mittens higher up.
 Wear a heavy down suit from camp 2 to the summit.
 Down Suits from both North face and Mountain hardware, hood with oxygen masks covering your face, and plenty of socks are essentials.

 Use a face mask for protection against Khumbu-cough.
 Use your mask from Gorak Shep.
 It will help you protect from any disease spreading in the colder area.